 Gleason Glover, past President of the rolex datejust Minneapolis Urban League for 25 years.

 In 1982, his parents began attending the Kennedy School of Government at Harvard

 University, and Jonathan had the opportunity to attend classes and lectures and be

-exposed to many of the greatest political thinkers and leaders such as David Gergen,
+exposed to many of the greatest original use of the watch political thinkers and leaders such as David Gergen,

 Donna Shalala, Benjamin Hooks, and Robert Reich.
 He began volunteering on local,